COMP2432-G05/Appointment-Organizer/README.md

     ========================================================
 """

-## Example: use PIORITY (print the schedules use the PIORITY algorithms)
+## Example: use PRIORITY (print the schedules using the PRIORITY algorithms)
-> printSchd PIORITY
+> printSchd PRIORITY

 ## Example: use ALL (print the schedules use all the algorithms)
 > printSchd ALL